daniel-ciupek/to-do-app/readme.md

 A simple PWA task management app — it lets you add tasks, mark them as completed, and remove finished ones.

+# WORK WITH AI
+THE APPLICATION WAS CREATED AS PART OF LEARNING HOW TO USE ARTIFICIAL INTELLIGENCE.
+TESTING THE ACCURACY OF PROMPTS AND FIXING PROBLEMS.